 Grades Pre-K-1: Using artifacts, primary documents and historical photographs from Mystic Seaport’s collections, a Museum educator guides students as they unpack a sailor’s sea chest.
 Young people use the objects in the sea chest like clues, piecing together a picture of what a sailor’s life would have been like more than 150 years ago.

 Grades 2-8: Students compare and contrast life in a seaport town then and now.
 Through the use of artifacts, primary documents, and historical photographs from the Museum’s collection, students will focus on the living conditions, industry, commerce, and technology of a coastal town.

 Whales, Whaling and Whalers

-Students use the tools of the whaler and listen to the stories of life at sea aboard a whaling ship.
-A harpoon, samples of baleen, in addition to other artifacts and primary documents illustrate the dangerous and exciting work
+Grades 2-8: Students analyze the tools of the whaler and listen to the stories of life at sea aboard a whaling ship.
+A harpoon, samples of baleen, in addition to other artifacts and primary documents illustrate the dangerous and exciting work of whalers.

 Skills and Trades of the 19th Century